manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/features/CustomTibcoEMSGateway.md

   * If the configuration in Generic Table CustomTibcoEMSGatewayResolver **does not have** an Action associated:
     * The message received from the Message Bus is directly sent to Tibco along the corresponding Topic or Queue.

-The logic associated with the Topic and Queue is defined on the Generic Table CustomTibcoEMSGateway:

-* The messages in TextMessage format always will be sent along the Queue.
-  * It's possible to compress text messages.
-* The default behavior is sent messages along the corresponding Topic.

 When the subject CustomTibcoEMSGatewayInvalidateCache is received the cache with the subscribed subjects will be reloaded from MES.

 The following behavior will be applied: